Skip to content

 The Loneliness Paradox: Why Solo Builders Need People Most

-Entrepreneurs are 46% more likely to report loneliness, spend 73% less time with friends, and face 2.5x higher stress — yet social connection is a biological anti-aging intervention, not a luxury.
+You chose independence deliberately — and you would choose it again.
+But you also feel the cost: entrepreneurs are 46% more likely to report loneliness, spend 73% less time with friends, and face 2.5x higher stress.
+Social connection is a biological anti-aging intervention, not a luxury.

 Lifestyle